borgeskauan/whatsapp-js/README.md

 ## Authentication

-WhatsApp authentication data is stored in the `wa-auth/` directory.
+WhatsApp authentication data is stored in the `wa-auth/` volume.
 This includes:
 - Session data
 - Device information
 - Pre-keys for encryption